When the Millions, Football and Lottery Come Together

 In the chance that you ever find the dreaded EuroMillions FIFA World Cup letter in your mailbox, you should immediately alert the authorities about it.
 Don’t disclose any personal information, especially your bank account number.
 The only thing you’ll end up winning is a headache after you send out the so-called processing fee money.

 Don’t call the phone number included in the letter.
-You will be asked to share personal and financial information via phone, which will obviously later on be used against you.
+You will be asked to share personal and financial information via phone, which will, later on, be used against you.

 If you feel confused and you don’t know how to handle the letter, contact the Citizen Advice consumer service.
 You’ll be told how to handle the situation and whether you need to call the Action Fraud hotline (0300-123-2040).